claudiadeverdits/Gradebook_Project/README.md

-# CSC212 Gradebook Project
+<h1> CSC212 Gradebook Project </h1>

-## Team Members: Samuel Calise, Claudia Deverdits, Samuel Gryska, Grant Houatchanthara
+<h4> Team Members: Samuel Calise, Claudia Deverdits, Samuel Gryska, Grant Houatchanthara </h4>

-#### Summary:
+<h3> Summary: </h3>

-The purpose of our program’s objective is to replicate a gradebook for a student who is enrolled in CSC212.
+<p size = 8> The purpose of our program’s objective is to replicate a gradebook for a student who is enrolled in CSC212.
 The program is compiled based on the following C++ classes driver.cpp, gradebook.cpp, and gradebook.h – these programs were developed and collaborated to replicate a gradebook structure for CSC212’s assignments.
-Through our group's planning and collaboration, this project will be capable of carrying out a variety of grades for assignments for enrolled students to see their individual, categorical, and overall grades visually.
+Through our group's planning and collaboration, this project will be capable of carrying out a variety of grades for assignments for enrolled students to see their individual, categorical, and overall grades visually. </p>

 #### Planning:
 When planning our project’s direction in the driver and gradebook classes, below is a detailed outline of portions of code agreed upon and obligated to complete the problem’s resolution.
-        <<<Insert CLEAN planning format >>>

 #### Documentation: